 - Boycott: As the name suggests, boycott refers to interrupting business operations.
 It requests the other labourers to temporarily pull back their co-operation with the management and contribute to the strike.

-- Pen Down Strike: This type of strike is also known as the sit-down strike or tools down strike where though the workmen come to the workplace daily and also avails the work facilities, but they sit idle and stop working.
+- Pen Down Strike: It is also known as the sit-down strike or tools down strike.
+Though the workmen come to the workplace daily and also avails the work facilities, they sit idle and stop working.

-- Token Strike: A token strike is a short form of protest where the workmen stop their work for a definite period which is usually as short as 24 hours to hamper a day’s production or so and get their demands fulfilled by the management.
+- Token Strike: A token strike is a short form of protest where the workmen stop their work for a definite period.
+It is usually for as short as 24 hours, to hamper a day’s production or so and get their demands fulfilled by the management.

 - Go Slow Strike: This is another harmful way of protesting against the management where the workmen secretly plan to decrease their work speed so that the production is hampered.
 However, in front of the management, they pretend to be highly committed towards their job.

-- Hunger Strike: One of the most common forms of a strike is hunger strike where the workmen go on fasting for an indefinite period and sit nearby the workplace or the employer’s house to project their demands.
+- Hunger Strike: One of the most common forms of a strike is the hunger strike.
+The workmen go on fasting for an indefinite period and sit nearby the workplace or the employer’s house to project their demands.

-- Secondary Strikes: The other name for the secondary strike is the sympathy strike where the force is applied against the third person having sound trade relations with the organization to indirectly incur a loss to the employer and the business.
+Secondary Strikes: The other name for the secondary strike is the sympathy strike.
+In this, the force is applied against the third person having sound trade relations with the organization to indirectly incur a loss to the employer and the business.
 The third person does not have any other role to play in such a strike.